-In this evaluation, we would like to see how correct is the structure returned by this component relative to the ground truth structure.
-Figure 9 (A) shows the CDF of the token edit distances for the queries in the Employees test set.
-We see that this component delivers the correct structure (TED of 0) for about 86% of the queries in the test set.
+for about 86% of the queries in the test set.
 Almost 99% of the structures are within a TED of 10.
-Figure 9 (B) shows the CDF of time taken by this component.
+Figure 8(B) shows the CDF of time taken by this component.
 We see that for almost 80% of the queries, the structure was determined in less than 1 second.
 Moreover, the latency is less than 1.5 second for almost 99% of the queries.
-In order to see which optimizations in the component are more relevant, we conduct an ablation study.